5 tips to save money this Christmas

 Set a clear date for paying off the cost of Christmas.

 Remember: you’ll pay interest at the rate shown by your card’s Annual Percentage Rate (APR) as well.

-You may have left it late to save for Christmas, this year, but you can still use a gift list and set yourself a budget for the festive season.
+You may have left it late to save for Christmas, this year, but you can still save money this Christmas by setting yourself a budget for the festive season.

 And you can always make a New Year’s resolution to make Christmas more affordable next year by starting saving in January.

 Find out more